Randomize full MAC address

 It would be great to enable users to randomize the OUI part of the MAC address too.
 That's hard to do right, as explained in the design doc.

-#1 Updated by darkgrid about 5 years ago
+#1 Updated by darkgrid over 5 years ago

 This would actually be an easy fix since macchanger is already implemented, just need a couple extra lines of code.